oasis-tcs/openc2-ap-pf/oc2pf.md

 * SHOULD respond with the Response status code 200 upon successful parsing and execution of the Command.

 #### 2.3.3.1 'Query features'
-The 'query features' Command MUST be implemented in accordance with Section 4.1, Implementation of 'query features' Command, of Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).
+Implementation of the 'query features' Command is REQUIRED and MUST be implemented in accordance with Section 4.1, Implementation of 'query features' Command, of Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).

 #### 2.3.3.2 'Query pf:rule_number'